metalabharvard/metalabharvard.github.io/_projects/curatorial-aigents/aixquisitecorpse.md

-tweet-summary: "Aixquisite Corpse explores computational and traditional roles for images through a variant of the famous surrealist game."
+tweet-summary: "Aixquisite Corpse explores computational and traditional roles for images through a variant of the famed surrealist game."